-7.2 Rule Changes
+7.2 Rule Changes - Post Workshop

-Since the workshop, there have been a handful of changes that have been necessary to meet the District's goal of providing a clear and concise rule set and to address a few more ARB and EPA concerns.
+Since the workshops, there have been a handful of changes that have been necessary to meet the District's goal of providing a clear and concise rule set and to address a few more ARB and EPA concerns.
 The changes in the rules are listed as follows:

 - Added Rule 105, Applicability, to the rule package to address EPA's concern about "hanging references" to California law.
 More information can be found in Section 2.2 of the staff report. - Added Rule 202, Exemptions to Rule 201, to the rule package to update the changes in state law regarding agricultural exemptions that the District has been implementing since the law changed.
-More information can be found in Section 2.3 of the staff report. - Added the definition of "Agricultural Operations" to Rule 102 to clarify the agricultural exemption. - Revised the definition of "Project" in Rule 801 to prevent potential circumvention of BACT and AQIA requirements and to ensure that there is no rule relaxation under SB 288. - Edited the emergency engine offsets exemption in Rule 802 to clarify that only piston-type internal combustion engines can qualify for the exemption. - Edited Section I.1 of Rule 802 to remove Table 2, as it was a redundant requirement that was already addressed by Tables 3 and 4. - Added the offset exemption tracking language in Section I.5 of Rule 802 to address ARB's concern. - Minor text edits and reformatting in Section D of Rule 804.
+More information can be found in Section 2.3 of the staff report. - Added the definition of "Agricultural Operations" to Rule 102 to clarify the agricultural exemption. - Revised the definition of "Project" in Rule 801 and 809 to prevent potential circumvention of BACT and AQIA requirements and to ensure that there is no rule relaxation under SB 288. - Edited the emergency engine offsets exemption in Rule 802 to clarify that only piston-type internal combustion engines can qualify for the exemption. - Edited Section I.1 of Rule 802 to remove the reference to Table 2, as it was a redundant requirement that was already addressed by Tables 3 and 4. - Added the offset exemption tracking language in Section I.5 of Rule 802 to address ARB's concern - Minor text edits and reformatting to improve the clarity of the rules.